Decay and vanishing of some D-solutions of the Navier-Stokes equations

 \footskip=0pt \footnotesep=2pt \oldsection\section

 \thesection{\arabic{section}} \theequation{\thesection.\arabic{equation}} [section] [section] [section] [section] [section] [section] [section]

-\centerline {\bf Abstract} An old problem since Leray \cite{Le:1} asks whether homogeneous D solutions of the 3 dimensional Navier-Stokes equation in $\bR^3$ or some noncompact domains such as a slab $\bR^2 \times [0, 1]$ are $0$.
-Although a solution to the full 3 dimensional problem is out of reach to us, in this paper, we solve the problem in a special case, i.e. when the solution is axially symmetric and periodic in the vertical variable.
-Also, in the slab case, we prove that axially symmetric $D$ solutions with Dirichlet boundary condition must be swirl free, namely $u^\th=0$, thus reducing the problem to essentially "2 dimensional" case.
-In addition, for general D-solutions (without the axial symmetry assumption), we will prove a vanishing result under the assumption that, in spherical coordinates, the positive part of the radial component of the velocity decays at order $-1$ of the distance.
-The paper is self contained comparing with the first part \cite{CPZ:1} although the general idea is related.
+\centerline {\bf Abstract} An old problem since Leray \cite{Le:1} asks whether homogeneous D-solutions of the 3 dimensional Navier-Stokes equation in $\bR^3$ or some noncompact domains are $0$.
+In this paper, we give a positive solution to the problem in two cases: (1) full 3 dimensional slab case $\bR^2 \times [0, 1]$ with Dirichlet boundary condition (Theorem \ref{ths2}); (2) when the solution is axially symmetric and periodic in the vertical variable (Theorem \ref{thzp}).

+Also, in the slab case, we prove that even if the Dirichlet integral has some growth, axially symmetric solutions with Dirichlet boundary condition must be swirl free, namely $u^\th=0$, thus reducing the problem to essentially a "2 dimensional" problem.
+In addition, a general D-solution (without the axial symmetry assumption) vanishes in $\R^3$ if, in spherical coordinates, the positive radial component of the velocity decays at order -1 of the distance.
+The paper is self contained comparing with \cite{CPZ:1} although the general idea is related.

 0.3 true cm

 0.3 true cm